Toxic combinations of privilege in cybersecurity

 What are toxic combinations in cyber security?

 Toxic combinations can be a little difficult to define.
-I have seen two different concepts labelled as a ‘toxic combination’.The first was identifying a combination of risks that could make an individual potentially exponentially dangerous.
+I have seen two different concepts labeled as a ‘toxic combination’.
+The first was identifying a combination of risks that could make an individual potentially exponentially dangerous.
 For example, if a person had the following risks, that would be a toxic combination:

-• privileged access to a business-critical application;
+- Privileged access to a business-critical application;

-• multiple failed phishing tests;
+- Multiple failed phishing tests;

-• unpatched vulnerabilities on their device;
+- Unpatched vulnerabilities on their device;

-• and EDR isn’t covering their device.
+- And EDR isn’t covering their device.

 The term ‘toxic combinations’ alludes to pharmacology in the sense that if you put two drugs together, you can kill the patient.
 In the risk world, it refers to people that have been granted privileges that should not have been put together.

-So, I asked Andrew to clarify.Toxic combinations are more in the realm of risk rather than security specifically, something that Andrew calls very basically ‘a dangerous set of privileges’.
+So, I asked Andrew to clarify.
+Toxic combinations are more in the realm of risk rather than security specifically, something that Andrew calls very basically ‘a dangerous set of privileges’.
 An individual that fits the first definition of toxic combinations would be more appropriately assigned as a 'high-value target', or HVT.
-But more on that in a later issue.Here’s what Andrew had to say:
+But more on that in a later issue.
+Here’s what Andrew had to say:

 "The term ‘toxic combinations’ alludes to pharmacology in the sense that if you put two drugs together, you can kill the patient.
-In the risk world, it refers to people that have been granted privileges that should not have been put together because they create risks that are highly inappropriate or breach a boundary within the firm.
+In the risk world, it refers to people who have been granted privileges that should not have been put together because they create risks that are highly inappropriate or breach a boundary within the firm.
 What I've seen in the industry is that a ‘toxic combination’ is tech privileges that a person possesses that could cause them to undermine the integrity of a core process, that is forbidden by law or statute."

 That means we’ll be shifting slightly away from a security focus and more into the realm of risk.

-An example of toxic combinations in cyber security
+An example of toxic combinations in cybersecurity

-The classic example for risk leaders in financial services is Sarbanes-Oxley section 404 (or S-Ox).
-There was essentially collusion between accountants and business people, who created fraudulent accounts at companies like Enron and WorldCom.
-The idea of S-Ox is to prevent that.
-As Andrew put it, "the job of S-Ox is to prevent corporate crooks from cooking the books.""S-Ox requires CEOs and CFOs to attest on a quarterly basis that financial results are true and accurate and that there are controls in place to prevent them from being undermined.
-In this context, a toxic combination would be a set of privileges that collectively could give rise to doubt that."To try to illustrate a further example, here’s a mock-up dashboard from our platform based on the way one of our customers is measuring toxic combinations of privilege and segregation of duties.
+To try to illustrate a further example, here’s a mock-up dashboard from our platform based on the way one of our customers is measuring toxic combinations of privilege and segregation of duties.
 Our customer measures risks around these challenges like ‘manipulation of performance’, ‘erroneous or unauthorized trades’, and ‘failure to achieve best execution’, which can all have different levels of risk severity.
-For example, the severity may change dependent on the books the risk might be on.Toxic combinations of privilege dashboard
+For example, the severity may change depending on the books the risk might be on.

 How have you measured toxic combinations during your career?

-As part of a risk and compliance programme, Andrew has managed data science teams that were responsible for measuring toxic combinations.They maintained a scope of S-Ox-related assets, such as books and records, trading, settlement, client accounts management, onboarding clients etc. These needed to be assessed for toxic combinations of privilege.
+As part of a risk and compliance program, Andrew has managed data science teams that were responsible for measuring toxic combinations.
+They maintained a scope of S-Ox-related assets, such as books and records, trading, settlement, client accounts management, onboarding clients, etc. These need to be assessed for toxic combinations of privilege.
 Part of that meant looking at the concept of ‘front-end’ and ‘back-end’ access.

 When you have business and developer entitlements on systems that are upstream of books, records and financial statements, you now have the ability to influence or corrupt the integrity of those systems.

-In other words, the team had a set of ‘known bad’ toxic combinations of privilege.
-These included on one hand the front-end ‘write’ privileges, meaning that a person had user entitlement to a system and could create or modify financially influencing information about a customer or trading or accounting.And on the other hand, it also included back-end ‘write’ privileges, meaning they were a system administrator, DBA, or they had code commit rights on the underlying code that the system is built on.
-This means they could both use the system and ‘fiddle with results’."When you have business and developer entitlements on systems that are upstream of books, records and financial statements, you now have the ability to influence or corrupt the integrity of those systems," says Andrew.
-People with both of these privileges could potentially be in a place where they could undermine financial results, which, as we noted above, is bad.Either one alone is not problematic.
+People with both of these privileges could potentially be in a place where they could undermine financial results, which, as we noted above, is bad.
+Either one alone is not problematic.
 Being able to see something isn't nearly as big of a problem as being able to change something.
 But then does someone with admin rights immediately become ‘toxic’?
-‘No, as long as they have a business reason for those privileges’.But it can be the case that some combinations are required for people to do their jobs.
+‘No, as long as they have a business reason for those privileges’.
+But it can be the case that some combinations are required for people to do their jobs.
 That perhaps contributes to why it is so important to measure toxic combinations.

 Why do toxic combinations present a security challenge?